-The four ψ wavefunctions, which correspond to the molecular orbitals of the π system, are depicted below (arbitrary order).
+The four π wavefunctions, which correspond to the molecular orbitals of the π system, are depicted below (arbitrary order).

-6. Order the energies of the four π wavefunctions (E_A , E_B , E_C and E_D) from smallest to largest.
+6. Sort the energies of the four π wavefunctions (E_A , E_B , E_C and E_D).

 7. Give the labels (A, B, C or D) of the orbitals that are filled with electrons in butadiene.